HIV in the United States by Geographic Distribution

 Living With HIV, by Region

-Southern states account for approximately 44 percent of all people living with an HIV diagnosis, despite making up roughly one-third (37 percent) of the national population.
+Southern states account for approximately 45% of all people living with an HIV diagnosis.
 States reporting the highest rates of people living with HIV are predominantly in the South and the Northeast.
 At the end of 2014, the overall prevalence rate of people living with diagnosed HIV infection in the United States was 299.5 per 100,000 people.
 By region, the prevalence rates were 419.5 in the Northeast, 352.5 in the South, 244.2 in the West, and 167.6 in the Midwest.

 Knowledge of HIV status and the health of persons living with HIV vary widely across the United States, with Southern states generally behind other regions in some key HIV prevention and care indicators.